phisn/ratable/README.md

 ```

 - Add output `api_key` in github as a action secret named `AZURE_STATIC_WEB_APP_TOKEN`.
 - Secret for azure function has to be get manually.
 [Reference](https://github.com/marketplace/actions/azure-functions-action).
-Download `Go to azure portal -> func-backend -> Overview -> Get publish profile`.
+Download `Go to azure portal -> func-ratable-core -> Overview -> Get publish profile`.
 Copy the contents to github as a action secret named `AZURE_FUNCTIONAPP_PUBLISH_PROFILE`.

 ## Techstack
 ### Core